thgoncalves/thgoncalves.github.io/_posts/2020-01-09-Python Codes.md

 print(f'The division of {var1} by {var2} is {div}')
 ```

+The division of 50 by 10 is 5.0

 ## 7) Measure execution time

 It is common to have a specific code running for quite a long time.
 That is especially true when working with large datasets or with Neural Networks, for example.